mongodb-js/mongodb-js.github.io/docs/welcome.md

 **3. Join gitter channel**

-We're hanging on [gitter.im](https://gitter.im/mongodb-js), join the channel to stay up to date or ask questions.
+We're hanging out on [gitter.im](https://gitter.im/mongodb-js), join the channel to stay up to date or ask questions.

 ## Contributing